 Nizhoni students complete clinical preceptorships with an approved preceptor as part of their midwifery education.
 Students without previous midwifery experience generally complete the first three to six modules before beginning their clinical experience.
 Students may interview with prospective preceptors and arrange their own preceptorships but all preceptors must be approved by Nizhoni Institute prior to the start of the preceptorship experience.
 The student's preceptorship may take place in the student's community or at an approved clinical site.
 Preceptorship is comprised of approximately 2,000 clock hours of supervised clinical practice and must be at least twelve months in duration.
 Nizhoni Institute recommends that students work with at least two preceptors over the course of their clinical education to provide the student with the opportunity to experience multiple practice styles and to minimize knowledge deficits.
-At least one of these preceptorship experiences must be with a midwife.
-The student will remain in preceptorship until all clinical competencies have been satisfactorily completed in accordance with the requirements of Nizhoni Institute of Midwifery, the Midwifery Education Council, and the North American Registry of Midwives.
+At least one of these preceptorship until all clinical competencies have been satisfactorily completed in accordance with the requirements of Nizhoni Institute of Midwifery, the Midwifery Education Council, and the North American Registry of Midwives.